 But, in certain situations where your doctor is worried about the health and safety of you or others, they may be legally required to tell another person or a government authority.

 - you have an infectious disease (like malaria, cholera, syphilis, chlamydia or HIV/AIDS), your doctor must notify the Chief Public Health Officer;

 - your doctor thinks you are being physically, sexually or emotionally abused, they must notify the Department for Families and Communities who may take action to investigate;

 - your doctor thinks you might hurt yourself or someone else, they may warn that person, your parent or carer, or another authority.

 There is no age limit preventing you from buying contraception like condoms or spermicides at a pharmacy, or from getting medical advice about contraception without parental consent.

 But certain medical contraceptives, such as the pill, require a prescription that you can only get from a doctor.
 This is because some medication may not be safe for everyone to take, and a doctor must first explain how to use the medication safely, and whether you need to avoid other drugs or alcohol while taking it.

 If you are 16 or older you will usually be given a prescription for the pill as long as it is safe for you to take.

-Just like any medical treatment (see When can I consent to medical treatment?), if you are under 16, two doctors must be satisfied that you understand their advice and that it is in your ‘best interests’ to receive a prescription without parental consent.
-When something is in your best interests, it means that overall it is good for your health and well-being.
+If you are under 16, two doctors must be satisfied that you understand their advice and that it is in your ‘best interests’ to receive a prescription without parental consent.
+When something is in your best interests, it means that overall it is good for your health and wellbeing.